Skip to Main Content

 Microloans

 Microloans are small loans meant to help a business get off the ground.
-Interest rates tend to be lower, but microloans might not be a good option if you need more than $50,000.
-These loans are usually thought of as SBA microloans.
-But nonprofits, alternative and traditional lenders may offer specialty loans or programs with small loans, typically to help disadvantaged businesses.
+Interest rates tend to be low such as 8 to 13 percent, but microloans might not be a good option if you need a large amount of funding.
+One of the more popular options are SBA microloans, which cap funding at $50,000.
+Nonprofits, alternative and traditional lenders may offer microloan programs, typically to help disadvantaged businesses.

 Business lines of credit

-One plus: You can take out what you need in credit limits while only paying interest on what you borrow.
-It can also help businesses that make frequent purchases.
+One advantage to a line of credit is that you can receive a higher credit limit than you need while only paying interest on what you borrow.
+It can also help businesses that make frequent purchases, since you can borrow from the credit line repeatedly up to the credit limit.

 Equipment financing